Foiled for the Last Time

 Foiled for the Last Time is a two disc set by Blue October released by Universal Records on September 25, 2007.
 It contains an extended version of Foiled and a live recording disc.

 The first disc, titled Foiled +, contains the complete Foiled album, a re-recorded version of the band's hit song "Calling You" from their History for Sale album and two previously unreleased remixes of "X-Amount Of Words", one each by Paul Oakenfold and Carmen Rizzo.

 The live disc, titled Teach Your Baby Well Live, was recorded at Stubb's in Austin, Texas, on March 24, 2007.
 The concert was the first time that the songs "Let it Go" and "Angel" had been performed during a concert on the Teach Your Baby Well tour.

 "Congratulations" is the only song from Foiled that was not played at the concert, it was replaced with their Consent to Treatment song "Angel", which was one of Blue October's most popular songs that was not included on their previous live album Argue With a Tree....
 Inexplicably, the live disc is censored, but the Foiled + disc is not.
+In 2026 Teach Your Baby Well was released on orange and black smoke vinyl as part of the Collected Series 2006–2011 box set.